Iraq Threatens To Cut Off Kurdish Region's Airports After Independence Vote

 Iraq's Kurdish authorities have control of the region's land borders and have their own security forces, the Peshmerga, that has played a significant role in the fight against ISIS.

-In today's speech, Abadi called for the Kurdish Regional Government to "hand over control of all border crossings and oil revenues," the BBC reports.
+In Wednesday's speech, Abadi called for the Kurdish Regional Government to "hand over control of all border crossings and oil revenues," the BBC reports.

 U.S. State Department spokesperson Heather Nauert told reporters that the U.S. has expressed "deep concern" and "disappointment" that the vote went forward, but said the airport ultimatum "would not be an example of engaging constructively."

 The Kurdish area has different visa policies than the rest of Iraq.
-If international flights there are cancelled, it will pose challenges for foreign workers who want to leave but don't have Iraqi visas.
-Domestic flights will still service Baghdad's international airport — but Jane says that "without Iraqi visas ... foreign workers aren't normally able to transit through Baghdad so there could be a scramble to leave before Friday."
+If international flights there are canceled, it will pose challenges for foreign workers who want to leave but don't have Iraqi visas.
+Domestic flights will still service Baghdad's international airport, but Jane says that "without Iraqi visas ... foreign workers aren't normally able to transit through Baghdad so there could be a scramble to leave before Friday."